FrancisDrakeII/object_detection/README.md

 ## CUDA and cuDNN installation
 [CUDA](https://developer.nvidia.com/cuda-toolkit) is a parallel computing platform and API that allows software to use certain types of GPU for general purpose.
 Make sure you select the compatible version.
 [cuDNN](https://developer.nvidia.com/cudnn-download-survey) is a GPU-accelerated library primitives for deep neural networks.
 Make sure you select the compatible version.
+Configuration of CUDA and cuDNN should be automaticlly done, however, I recommend go to the windows system variable window to look it up.
+A restart of the system is recommended after the installation of CUDA and cuDNN.